Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ### Timer

-A <a href="https://store.losant.com/products/losant-lcd-kit" target="_blank">Timer</a> node will simply just execute this workflow on a interval you define.
+A <a href="https://store.losant.com/products/losant-lcd-kit" target="_blank">Timer</a> node will trigger on a interval you define.

 ![Workflow Timer](/images/getting-started/losant-iot-dev-kits/lcd-kit/workflow-timer.png "Workflow Timer")